 There are also thousands of apartments available in town.
 You may wish to check the local newspaper, The News-Gazette, for listings.
 The News-Gazette classified website is at www.news-gazette.com/classified/rentals.

-If you choose to look for your own place, I would strongly suggest that you contact the Champaign-Urbana Tenants Union at 217-352-6220.
-(The U of I Office, for registered students, can be reached at 217-333-0112, or visit their website, www.tenantunion.uiuc.edu.)
-These offices have information on landlords and any complaints that may have been filed against them.
+If you choose to look for your own place, I would strongly suggest that you contact the Champaign-Urbana Tenant Union at 217-352-6220.
+(The U of I Office, for registered students, can be reached at 217-333-0112, or visit their website, www.tenantunion.illinois.edu.)
+They now have a Housing Explorer tab which lists places for rent.
+Please note that The Tenant Union does not endorse these apartments, just lists them, so be sure to inspect the properties before signing any leases.
+Their offices also have information on landlords and any complaints that may have been filed against them.
 This helps you avoid getting into apartments with problem landlords before you sign a lease!!
 The UI Student Legal Services website also has information regarding Tenant and Housing Information: www.odos.illinois.edu/sls/tenantHousing/index.html.

 A few students actually purchase homes in the area while attending graduate school.
 Housing rates in Champaign-Urbana have continued to climb, so when you are ready to sell after graduation, you may make a small profit from the sale of your house.
 I strongly suggest getting a good realtor (I know a couple if you are interested) to help you locate that perfect home your price range and in a good location.
 Location is everything, they say!

 In the first semester in the Program, most students receive a 50% research assistantship that is paid by Biophysics.
 After the first semester, most students are appointed as a 50% research assistant by their advisors.
 50% is considered a full-time assistantship.
 Because you are a student first and foremost, you cannot hold a 100% appointment.